 Clean Your Leather Jacket First

 Before you begin conditioning, you may want to clean your jacket first.
 No this doesn’t mean bringing it to the dry cleaners or running it through the washing machine.
 Cleaning a leather jacket is just not that simple.
 They’re finicky and really are a pain to truly clean.
 All you need to do though is take a slightly damp cloth and wipe down any dust on your jacket.
 You also don’t want this to be super wet.
 Leather is porous, and you won’t want to get it soaking wet.
 Let your jacket air dry fully for 24 hours.
+If your jacket is heavily soiled, you may want to try a bit of dish soap with warm water and use a washcloth to clean.

 Do A Test Patch